TSUMahmud/APICIA/README.md

 ## How to run
 - If you do not have the requirements installed in python: run "pip install -r requirements.txt" to install all the requirements
 - Within the app, first identify the folder where the app code and the tests are localized, i.e., "android/src/main/java/" and "android/src/test/java/", where the Jacoco store its coverage reports, i.e., "android/build/reports/jacoco/jacocoUnitTestReport/html/" and the targetSDKVersion of the app which is 26 for this app.
-- Update them in the "apicia.py" file.
 - To run: "python aca.py <--updated API level-->", i.e., "python aca.py 27"
-- Then run: "python apicia.py"
+- Then run: "python apicia.py <--app path--> <--source code path--> <--test path--> <--Jacoco report path-->", i.e., "python apicia.py example/FAST/ android/src/main/java android/src/test/java android/build/reports/jacoco/jacocoUnitTestReport/html/"
-- The output will be shown in the console.
+- The output will be shown in the console as well as saved in the "apicia_output.txt" file.

 ## Datasets